zstyblik/grafana.org/source/blog/2015-02-10-Grafana-2-Alpha-and-preview.md

 production use yet.
 If you want to help please checkout out the develop branch or try the docker image and submit feedback and bug reports on github!

-There is no updated documentation for Granfana 2.0, that is one of the items we will work on in the run up to a beta release.
+There is no updated documentation for Grafana 2.0, that is one of the items we will work on in the run up to a beta release.

 You can also try out a preview build on [play.grafana.org/v2](http://play.grafana.org/v2), login with